 2. Monthly Fee – Pro Desktop is a one-time payment or you can get Pro Plus for an annual payment.
 On the other hand, QBO requires a monthly subscription.

-4. Automation Functions – With Desktop, transactions (invoice, receipt, reports, etc.) must be processed manually.
-QBO has several automated features for things such as customer billing, email reports.
+4. Automation Functions – With Desktop, transactions (invoices, receipts, reports, etc.) must be processed manually.
+QBO has several automated features for things such as customer billing, and email reports.

-5. Remote Access – Since QBO is cloud-based, users can access QuickBooks reports wherever they have Internet access and from multiple devices, wheares the Desktop version can only be accessed on-site.
+5. Remote Access – Since QBO is cloud-based, users can access QuickBooks reports wherever they have Internet access and from multiple devices, whereas the Desktop version can only be accessed on-site.

 6. Customized Features – The QuickBooks Desktop version has several features unavailable in the online version, like the ability to prepare 1099s and budget, or track mileage and expenses.
 Broadly, the desktop version allows more freedom to customize forms than QBO.

 7. Support – The basic QuickBooks Desktop version does not come with support although you can pay for support by getting the Pro Plus edition, QBO has free support.